yihuai-gao/teleop-utils/README.md

 ## Important Notes

 - You can run the server and client in different python environments, but please make sure the numpy versions are compatible between the server and client when using `pickle.dumps` (otherwise you may get some `numpy` errors, such as `No module named numpy._core`).
-This should be fixed in the robotmq package, but just in case there's still something wrong.
+To solve this, you can use `robotmq.utils.serialize_numpy` to serialize nested numpy objects (list, dict, tuple, etc.).
 - The keyboard server will only listen to the keyboard events in the terminal where it is running.